rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/kmod_image.md

 !!! warning "OpenShift's internal container registry is not enabled by default on bare metal clusters"

-    A common pattern is to push ModuleLoader images to OpenShift's internal image registry once they are built.
+    A common pattern is to push kmod images to OpenShift's internal image registry once they are built.
     That registry is not enabled by default on bare metal installations of OpenShift.
     Refer to [Configuring the registry for bare metal](https://docs.openshift.com/container-platform/4.13/registry/configuring_registry_storage/configuring-registry-storage-baremetal.html) to enable it.